sparrovv/go-recreation-ground/mdprev/README.md

 ### TODOs:

-- Remove temporary files
-- Use the default browser, not Google Chrome
+- An option to open only the file without running the server